Bursitis: What is it and How to Treat it

 Elbow or Olecranon Bursitis

 The most common area for bursitis is the elbow.
 The elbow is often bumped or bruised in one’s daily activities or it can be hurt easily in a fall.
+The official name for bursitis of the elbow is olecranon bursitis.
 People often can make a bruise worse by leaning on their elbow or supporting themselves on their elbows.
 The elbow can become swollen, warm to touch and red in appearance.
 The elbow would need to be protected from further irritation by wearing an elbow pad or sleeve.
 With treatment, the swelling should begin to go away in 1-2 weeks.
 You should seek medical intervention if the swelling does not decrease or if you have signs of an infection.
-Complications from bursitis would be an infection or calcium deposits in the joint.
+Complications from this condition would be an infection or calcium deposits in the joint.

 Bursitis of the Hip

 The hip is another area of the body which bursitis can develop.
 Hip bursitis can start with trauma or it can occur from excessive sitting or laying on the hip itself.
-Hip bursitis can also occur from repetitive activities which cause the IT Band to irritate the bursae of the hip joint.
-It is important to find the cause of the bursitis so that the correct treatment plan can be developed.
+It can also occur from repetitive activities which cause the IT Band to irritate the bursae of the hip joint.
+It is important to find the cause of the bursitis so prevention and treatment plans are appropriate.

 Treatment for bursitis may include corticosteroid injections at the injured site to treat the inflammation at the source and alleviate the pain.
-In some cases, physical therapy is prescribed to address weaknesses or inflexibility in the surrounding muscles both of which can predispose the tendons to tendonitis.
+In some cases, physical therapy will address weaknesses or inflexibility in the surrounding muscles.
+Each of these can predispose the tendons to tendonitis.
 Physical Therapy could also include modalities such Ultrasound, Ice, Heat and Laser Treatments.
 JOI’s team of dedicated physicians, physical therapists, and athletic trainers are ready to help you get back to activity.